Rangpur Army Medical College

 Rangpur army Medical College (RAMC) (রংপুর আর্মি মেডিকেল কলেজ) is a military medical school, established in 2014.
 It is located within Rangpur Cantonment, in Rangpur, Bangladesh.
-It is affiliated with Bangladesh University of Professionals.
+It is affiliated with the Bangladesh University of Professionals.
 Academic activities began in January 2015 with 50 students.

 It offers a five-year course of study leading to a Bachelor of Medicine, Bachelor of Surgery (MBBS) degree.
 A one-year internship after graduation is compulsory for all graduates.
 The degree is recognised by the Bangladesh Medical and Dental Council.

-The college has one male dormitory, three female dormitory.
+The college has one male dormitory and three female dormitories.